cloud-mes/website/index.md

 ## Welcome to use the next generation cloud MES

-**cloud-MES** is a free, Open Source, MES(Manufacturing Execution System) web application for the factory.
+**Cloud-MES** is an Open Source, MES(Manufacturing Execution System) application for the factory.
 It is easy to integrate into existing applications using RESTful api, messenger queue or directly using database.

-cloud-MES is written in Ruby on Rails and can run quit well in Windows, Mac OS X and many Unix-like systems such as Linux and FreeBSD. cloud-MES is also support many databse, including postgresql, mysql, Oracle or even MS SQL Server.
+Cloud-MES is written in Ruby on Rails and can run quit well in Windows, Mac OS X and many Unix-like systems such as Linux and FreeBSD.
+Cloud-MES is also support many databse, including postgresql, mysql, Oracle or even MS SQL Server.

-cloud-MES is licensed under the [GPL/Commercial license](license.html).
+Cloud-MES is licensed under the [new BSD license](license.html).

 ### Features